Jodi Breakers: Plot

-Siddharth "Sid" Khanna, who is recently divorced meets with his friends in Nano's Bar.
+Siddharth "Sid" Khanna, a recently divorced man, meets with his friends in Nano's Bar.
 He is happy and throws them a bachelor party.
-But he is sad about the huge alimony payments and more importantly that his ex-wife took the car he loved.
-A few months later he is a bachelor who works as a divorce managing officer.
-He meets Sonali Agnihotri, who joins him in his business of splitting couples and they earn well in the process.
+He is mainly upset about the huge alimony payments and, more importantly, that his ex-wife took the car he loved.
+A few months later, he is a bachelor who works as a divorce managing officer.
+He meets Sonali Agnihotri, who joins him in his business of splitting couples, and they earn well in the process.
 Together, they are known as the Jodi (Couple) Breakers.
-Sometimes, they secretly make husband and wife fight with each other, that will result in their divorce.

-Once they get an assignment by Mrs Parera who wishes to divorce her husband Marc Parera who is cheating on her.
+Once they get an assignment from Mrs. Parera, who wishes to divorce her husband, Marc Parera, who is cheating on her.
 She tells him that he is in Greece with his mistress.
-Sid and Sonali decide to go to Greece where they secretly take photos of the two.
-In the process Sonali has grown an affection for Sid which Sid is not wary of.
-One day Sid tells Sonali that it would be better if they saved their marriage instead of helping in the divorce.
-Sonali agreed to the plan.
+Sid and Sonali decide to go to Greece, where they secretly take photos of the two.
+In the process, Sonali has started to like Sid, but he is unaware of this.
+One day Sid tells Sonali that it would be better if they saved the Pareras' marriage instead of helping in the divorce.
+Sonali agrees to the plan.

-They call Mrs Parera to Greece and it is also revealed that she is also Marc's business partner and is on a business meeting in Greece.
-Marc decides to do some business while his mistress whose name is Maggie tells him that she will go to a club named Medusa alone.
-When nobody was in their villa, Sid and Sonali enter the villa, throw a condom in the dustbin and call a masseuse.
+They call Mrs. Parera to Greece, and it is revealed that she is also Marc's business partner and is at a business meeting in Greece.
+Marc decides to do some business while his mistress, Maggie, tells him that she will go to a club named Medusa alone.
+When nobody is in their villa, Sid and Sonali break in, throw a condom in the dustbin, dance in the bar under the name Maggie, and call a masseuse.
 Sonali dances in the bar under the name Maggie.